CrockProg/SimpleTelegramMp3Bot/README.md

 ## Installation

-After you've installed the latest version of Python 3, navigate to the SimpleTelegramMp3Bot directory and run `pip install -r requirements.txt` in your command prompt or terminal.
+After you've installed the latest version of Python 3, navigate to the main directory and run `pip install -r requirements.txt` in your command prompt or terminal.

 ## Configuration